Security-Onion-Solutions/securityonion-docs/airgap.rst

 Here's how airgap mode works:

 - During the install, all of the necessary RPM packages are copied from the ISO image to a new repo located in ``/nsm/repo/``.

-- All devices in the grid will now use this repo for updates to packages.
+All devices in the grid will now use this repo for updates to packages.

-- The latest Emerging Threats (ET) Open rules are copied to ``/nsm/repo/rules/`` so that the manager can access them and users can use the standard Security Onion process for managing NIDS rules.

-- Yara rules are copied to ``/nsm/repo/rules/strelka/`` for :ref:`strelka` file analysis.
+- Rules are copied to ``/nsm/repo/rules/``.
+This includes NIDS rules, Yara rules for :ref:`strelka`, and Sigma rules for :ref:`playbook`.

 - When updating the system, :ref:`soup` will ask for the location of the latest ISO media and will then update using that media rather than pulling from the Internet.